SandraCalero/MooveBoard/README.md

 **Execute test:**

-Execute the command `npm test` to launch the test runner in the interactive watch mode.
+Use command `npm test` to launch the test runner in the interactive watch mode.

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Deployment

+This application is deployed on Heroku using the github connection.
+The main branch is synconized with heroku so all the updates made on this branch will be deployed in the url https://mooveboard.herokuapp.com/.

 ## Contributing